devsajie/Random_Project/README.md

 ## Disclaimer

-This project is not made for my personal use; it was created purely for fun after seeing an inspiring TikTok video.
+This project has no use in my personal life; it was created purely for fun after seeing a TikTok video.
 Enjoy the playful experience, and feel free to share it with others!

 # Valentine Ask Out